Microwave oven: Principles

-A microwave oven heats food by passing microwave radiation through it.
-Microwaves are a form of non-ionizing electromagnetic radiation with a frequency in the so-called microwave region (300 MHz to 300 GHz).
-Microwave ovens use frequencies in one of the ISM (industrial, scientific, medical) bands, which are otherwise used for communication amongst devices that do not need a license to operate, so they do not interfere with other vital radio services.
+A microwave oven heats food by passing microwave radiation through it, a process known as dielectric heating.
+Microwaves are a form of non-ionizing electromagnetic radiation with a frequency between 300 MHz and 300 GHz.
+Microwave ovens use frequencies in one of the ISM (industrial, scientific, medical) bands, so they do not interfere with other vital radio services.

+Dielectric heating takes advantage of the electric dipole structure of water molecules, fats, and many other substances in the food.
+These molecules have a partial positive charge at one end and a partial negative charge at the other.
+In an alternating electric field, they will rotate as they continually try to align themselves to the field.
+Once the electrical field's energy is initially absorbed, heat will gradually spread through the object similarly to any other contact with a hotter body.

-It is a common misconception that microwave ovens heat food by operating at a special resonance of water molecules in the food.
-Instead, microwave ovens heat by causing molecules to spin under the influence of a constantly changing electric field (dielectric heating), usually in the microwave frequencies range, and a higher wattage power of the microwave oven results in faster cooking times.
+It is a common misconception that microwave ovens heat food at a special resonance of water molecules in the food.
+Instead, all polar molecules participate, and dielectric heating for each molecule can happen over a wide range of frequencies.

 Typically, consumer ovens work around a nominal 2.45 gigahertz (GHz) – a wavelength of 12.2 cm in the 2.4 GHz to 2.5 GHz ISM band – while large industrial / commercial ovens often use 915 megahertz (MHz) – 32.8 cm.
 Among other differences, the longer wavelength of a commercial microwave oven allows the initial heating effects to begin deeper within the food or liquid, and therefore become evenly spread within its bulk sooner, as well as raising the temperature deep within the food more quickly.

-A microwave oven takes advantage of the electric dipole structure of water molecules, fats, and many other substances in the food, using a process known as dielectric heating.
-These molecules have a partial positive charge at one end and a partial negative charge at the other.
-In an alternating electric field, they will constantly spin around as they continually try to align themselves with the electric field.
-This can happen over a wide range of frequencies.
-The electric field's energy is absorbed by the dipole molecules as rotational energy.
-Then they hit non-dipole molecules, making them move faster as well.
-This energy is shared deeper into the substance as molecular rotation and translational movement occurs, signifying an increase in the temperature of the food.
-Once the electrical field's energy is initially absorbed, heat will gradually spread through the object similarly to any other heat transfer by contact with a hotter body.